What is a fulfillment center?

 Fulfillment centers make it more feasible for sellers to offer a larger selection of products than they could manage if they had to maintain inventories themselves.

-Fulfillment centers are capable of processing dozens or even thousands of orders per day, helping sellers keep shipping flowing consistently.
+They are usually capable of processing dozens, hundreds or even thousands of orders per day, helping sellers keep shipping flowing consistently.

 More time for other work

-By freeing brands from the work of handling orders, fulfillment centers give companies more time to focus on strategic tasks, like planning business growth.
+By freeing brands from the work of handling orders, centers give companies more time to focus on strategic tasks.
+Without worrying about order processing, the main priorities will be around planning business growth, such as brand awareness and marketing strategy implementation.

-Sellers have to pay fulfillment center providers for their services, such as a flat fee to integrate your store with the fulfillment center along with fees for each order processed.
+Sellers have to pay providers for their services, such as a flat fee to integrate your store with the fulfillment center, along with fees for each order processed.

 Lack of control

-Brands have little control over how quickly a fulfillment center processes orders and cannot intervene in fulfillment operations when something goes wrong.
+Brands have little control over how quickly a center processes orders and cannot intervene in fulfillment operations when something goes wrong.
+This could cause customer relations issues, which sometimes leads to negative feedback and non-returning customers.

-Although fulfillment centers may be able to process orders faster, the time it takes to ship an item from a center to the customer depends in large part on where the center is located, potentially extending shipping timeframes.
+Although the fulfilment company may be able to process orders faster, the time it takes to ship an item from a center to the customer depends in large part on where the center is located, potentially extending shipping timeframes.
+These factors need to be considered when picking a partner. .

 Lack of customization